Updating SQL tables from Excel

 Video showing values being updated

-To utilise the same approach with stored procedures, the XL3RunSQLProc formula has a similar logic.
+To utilize the same approach with stored procedures, the XL3RunSQLProc formula has a similar logic.

 Gary Crawford